-- 1. specialised staff and an internal risk management framework, enabling its management body to develop a strategy and procedures to monitor, rapidly detect and respond to cyber incidents; - 2. arrangements to ensure business continuity and sustainability, including how customers could be compensated if they are victims of a cyber attack (e.g. breach of data security); - details of the safeguards that will be implemented to ensure a high level of IT system and network availability.
+- (c) Arrangements to ensure business continuity and sustainability, including how customers could be compensated if they are victims of a cyber attack (e.g. breach of data security); - (d) Details of the safeguards that will be implemented to ensure a high level of IT system and network availability.